Visiting The 7 Natural Wonders Of The World

 Visit World Wonders like Mount Everest in Nepal

 One of the most famous natural wonders of the world is Mount Everest, located in the Himalayan mountains that stretch between China, Tibet and Nepal.
 Compared with other mountains, Everest doesn't have the greatest vertical rise, but it's designated as having the highest point in the world.
+It is commonly referred to simply as Mt.
+Everest.
 Its tallest peak rises to an elevation of over 29,000 feet.
 Tibetans have another name for this towering marvel: Chomolungma, which means "Goddess Mother of Mountains."
-Because of its staggering height and the dangerous conditions that occur at such high altitudes, summiting the mountain is extremely risky and something only the most experienced climbers should attempt.
-It's also a very expensive undertaking that requires hard-to-get permits.
-A much safer, easier and cost-effective way to admire Mount Everest's majesty is from the mountain's base camp and the national park that surrounds it.
+Because of its staggering height and the dangerous conditions at such high altitudes, summiting the mountain is extremely risky and something only the most experienced climbers should attempt.
+It's also a costly undertaking that requires hard-to-get permits.
+A much safer, easier and cost-effective way to admire Mount Everest's majesty is from the mountain's base camp and the surrounding national park.
 You can also opt for a guided flight around the mountain from Kathmandu, which offers captivating views.

 Take the Time - Travel to the World

-While there are many world wonders these 7 Natural Wonders of the World represent some of nature's most impressive creations.
+How many wonders of the world are there to see in a lifetime?
+While there are many world wonders these, the 7 Natural Wonders of the World represent some of nature's most impressive creations.
 Whether you feel most drawn to the Grand Canyon's surreal rock formations, the Great Barrier Reef's vibrant marine life, Mount Everest's soaring, snow-covered silhouette, or all seven wonders in equal measure, you should definitely try to visit as many as you can.
-Nothing compares to the sense of awe that accompanies seeing the Northern Lights firsthand or hearing the booming roar of Victoria Falls with your own ears.
-Take the time to enjoy our world, add these one-of-a-kind wonders to your travel vacation plans while keeping them in mind for future adventures.

 My Personas